Hadith 11 & 12 — Leaving Doubt and Drama: The Path to Inner Peace

 Building a Life on Certainty

-Your Family is Protected - Every doubtful dollar you bring home affects your family.
-Your children eat from it, grow from it, are nourished by it.
-Do you want their bodies built from doubt or certainty?
+Your Family is Protected - Every doubtful dollar affects your family.
+Your children are nourished by what you provide.

-Peace Enters Your Heart - This is the greatest blessing.
-When you live with certainty, you sleep peacefully.
-No fear of getting caught, no guilt eating at you, no worry about consequences.
-Just peace.
+Peace Enters Your Heart - When you live with certainty, you sleep peacefully.

-Allah tells us the secret to this peace in Surat ar-Ra'd:
+Allah tells us the secret to this peace:

 [Quran,13:28,"those who believe and whose hearts find comfort in the remembrance of Allah.
 Surely in the remembrance of Allah do hearts find comfort."]